Kentucky Dog Bite Attorneys

 Dog bites and attacks can be far more traumatizing than most people think.
 In addition to dealing with the emotional trauma of being harmed by an animal, the physical and financial losses can be life-altering.
 In cases such as these, it may be in your best interests to get help from a dedicated dog bite lawyer.

-At Wilt & Associates, PLLC, our experienced premises liability attorneys are committed to assisting dog bite victims across Kentucky.
+At Wilt Injury Lawyers, our experienced premises liability attorneys are committed to assisting dog bite victims across Kentucky.
 When our compassionate team takes on your personal injury case, you can be sure that we’ll do everything possible to obtain maximum compensation for your suffering or that of your child.
 Contact us in Lexington or Louisville today.

 How can we help today?